 Marge Breya is executive vice president and general manager of the Intelligence Platform Group (IPG) at SAP BusinessObjects and of the NetWeaver Solution Management organization at SAP AG.
 Breya brings more than 25 years of experience as a technology visionary to SAP.
 In her current role, Breya oversees responsibility for determining the roadmap and GTM strategy for SAP’s business intelligence (BI) and enterprise information management (EIM) solutions as well as the SAP NetWeaver platform.

 Previously, Breya was at Business Objects SA, where she was general manager for the company’s primary product-line businesses: core BI, EIM and midmarket solutions.
-She also served as Business Objects’ chief marketing officer (CMO) where she was responsible for developing the company’s vision and...
+She also served as Business Objects’ chief marketing officer (CMO) where she was responsible for developing the company’s...
 Read More.

-PCH is based in Shenzhen on the Pearl River Delta, the heart of China’s ‘Factory to the World’, and employs 800 people in Ireland, China, Taiwan, Japan, Singapore, the USA, Brazil, the UK and...
+PCH is based in Shenzhen on the Pearl River Delta, the heart of China’s ‘Factory to the World’, and employs 800 people in Ireland, China, Taiwan, Japan, Singapore, the USA, Brazil, the UK...
 Read More.

 Chopra previously served as Virginia’s Secretary of Technology and has returned as a Senior Advisor with The Advisory Board Company, a global research, consulting, and technology firm helping hospital executives to better serve patients, where he previously served as Managing Director.
 In 2011, Chopra was named to Modern Healthcare’s list of the 100 Most Influential People in...
 Read More.